Back and Spine Pain Impacts Quality of Life

 Orthopedic hospitals with dedicated spine care facilities like Baylor Scott & White – Arlington benefit from the latest in diagnostic tools to start the treatment process off right.
 When patients complain of back pain or other spinal disability, orthopedic doctors start with a complete physical exam, medical history, and testing.
 They use diagnostic tools such as CT scans, MRIs, fluoroscopy, X-ray, arthrograms, and myelograms to look inside the spinal column and pinpoint irregularities in the bone or soft tissue.
 Most of these tests are simple, while others may require some preparation or a minimally invasive procedure such as injection or spinal tap.

 Once your spine specialist determines the problem behind your back pain, all treatment options will be discussed in detail.
 Many factors can influence whether effective back pain treatment calls for surgical spine procedures or nonsurgical spine care options.
 Talk to your orthopedic spine surgeon about which treatments fit your back and spine problems.

-For a complete assessment to diagnose the cause of your back pain or other spine disorder, contact the spine care physicians at Baylor Scott & White Orthopedic and Spine Hospital of Arlington by calling 855-41-ORTHO.
+For a complete assessment to diagnose the cause of your back pain or other spine disorder, contact the spine care physicians at Baylor Scott & White – Arlington by calling 855-41-ORTHO.
 The spine care team is uniquely trained and equipped to deliver effective back pain solutions in a comfortable, caring environment.